OpenRailwayMap/OpenRailwayMap/API.md

 ### Milestone module

-The milestone keyword returns the position of a milestone on a line (with Tag ref) which is operated by an operator.
-Missing milestones are interpolated.
+The milestone keyword returns the position of a milestone or other items such as signals or level crossings with a mapped position on a line (with Tag ref) which is operated by an operator.
+For not mapped positions the nearest milestone (or equivalent) available is shown.

 The api is able to use both comma or point as decimal separator for the position.